Vij5 ambassador Edwin Pelser

 Edwin Pelser

-What Edwin offers is a mix of established names and unknown designers.
-People come to the store and find things they've seen before and in between are things they've never seen before.
-He finds that this is appreciated from both sides; the unknown designer gets a stage among the well-known names and the established ones like the fact that their products are surrounded by genuine design items.
-"Sometimes I know from new things in advance that I'm not going to sell them, but then I still enjoy having them.
-I will never just go and sell something because I know it will sell well, the feeling with a product is very important to me."
+What Edwin offers is a mix of established names and unknown Designers.
+People come to the store and find things they have seen before, and among them are things they have never seen before.
+He notices that this is appreciated from both sides; the unknown designer gets a stage among the famous names and the established order likes that their products are surrounded by real design items.
+“Sometimes I know in advance that I am not going to sell New things, but I still like to have them.
+I will never just sell something because I know it sells well, the feeling with a product is very important to me.”

 Edwin's favourite product in the Vij5 collection is the coatrack by the meter.
 "I think it's just a really cool thing that really evolved from the material.
 I can totally see how this design has developed in a playful way and I'm curious to see if there will be more parts added in the future."
 Products that Edwin embraces often comply with the principle of 'form follows function'.
 This applies to the coatrack but also to other designs in the Vij5 collection.

 Looking ahead is not Edwin's trademark or expertise.
-Rather, he acts ad hoc, things arising as time and circumstances dictate.
-"For example, I was told that I should do more interior design.
-I thought about that and decided that's not what I'm very good at or what I want to do.
-Instead, I looked to the people around me, which is how a team of interior designers was created.
-I think a collaboration like that is super cool and I can just keep busy with what's going on here in the store."
+He prefers to act ad hoc, things arise gradually through time and circumstances.
+“For example, I was told that I should do more interior design.
+I thought about it and decided that this is not what I am very good at or what I want to do.
+Instead, I looked at the people around me, and a team of interior designers emerged.
+I think such a collaboration is great and I can just continue to focus on what happens here in the store.”

 "You have to integrate developments but apply them in your own way."